How investment ISAs work

 All of these are investments that can fall in value as well as rise, so you must accept the risk that you may get back less than you invest.
 And it’s never a good idea to invest purely for a tax benefit – you could lose more than the tax break is worth.

-Rules on ISAs introduced by the Government in 2014 also let you include investments that are generally viewed as less liquid (meaning they may take longer to sell) and are classified as higher risk.
+Rules on ISAs introduced by the government in 2014 also let you include investments that are generally viewed as less liquid (meaning they may take longer to sell) and are classified as higher risk.
 For example, shares listed on the small and medium-sized company exchanges Alternative Investment Market (AIM) and NEX Exchange.
 At the other end of the scale, the rules also let you include cash and cash-like investments in an investment ISA.

 Find out more about our Investment (Stocks and Shares) ISA